Retention is king when it comes to membership sites.

 Adding a quiz or questionnaire to your onboarding, which then points your member to the best content or first steps for them, can really help to personalise the member experience and ensure your members find useful info straight away.

-Even if you already have a roadmap or pathways through your content, it can still be a great idea to create a new member questionnaire or quiz – as well as helping your member it provides great information for you on who your members are and what they’re looking to achieve.
+Even if you already have a roadmap or pathways through your content, it can still be a great idea to create a new member questionnaire or quiz.
+As well as helping your member, it provides great information for you.
+It’s good to know who your members are and what they’re looking to achieve.

-Fancy Options – you could create a quiz using a tool like Thrive Quiz Builder or you could create more of a questionnaire using a form builder like Gravity Forms or Formidable Forms.
-TypeForm is a nice non WordPress based option too.
+Fancy Options – you could create a quiz using a tool like ScoreApp or Thrive Quiz Builder or you could create more of a questionnaire using a form builder like Gravity Forms or Formidable Forms.
+TypeForm is a nice non-WordPress based option too.

-Budget Options – if you don’t want to purchase plugins for the deed, you can easily create a survey or questionnaire using TypeForm of even Google Forms.
+Budget Options – if you don’t want to purchase plugins for the deed, you can easily create a survey or questionnaire using Google Forms.
 You could even use simple links to different pages for different goals or a downloadable PDF checklist if you prefer.

 Welcome Videos

-Fancy Options – there are quite a few tools out there now designed specifically for sending personal videos, our favourites are BombBomb and Bonjoro which have some good personalization and integration features.
+Fancy Options – there are quite a few tools out there now designed specifically for sending personal videos, our favourites is Bonjoro which have some great personalization and integration features.

 On Site Messaging

-Most on-site messaging tools also allow you to track your members movements through the site, meaning you can nudge members who don’t log in or make progress.
+Most on-site messaging tools also allow you to track your members movements through the site.
+This means you can nudge members who don’t log in or make progress.

 Engagement Tools